Author: Jurre Maaskant, Netherlands

 Not only is this fascinating, it will also be useful for the landowners and managers of Rietspruit.
 Even though it is quite difficult since I’ve never done any research like this, I really enjoy all the challenges and problems I have had to face and solve.
 The support I have also received from everyone around me has been amazing.

 The end-product of my three months here will be a scientific report and a presentation in which I can show everybody what I have been doing.
 The report will be sent to Rietspruit.
 This report is really important because it is the first report I have ever written and I believe that this report will be something amazing to come home with.
 I can’t wait to show my friends and family what I’ve done here and I’m really going to enjoy my last couple of weeks.
-This internship has given me such a fantastic opportunity to see what is possible in research and to help me decide if I would like to study wildlife conservation in the future.
+This Wildlife Conservation Internship has given me such a fantastic opportunity to see what is possible in research and to help me decide if I would like to study wildlife conservation in the future.